 However, the most notable new model to enter the stage for 1995 was the MG F, the first dedicated MG sports car since the end of the MGB in 1980.
 During this period, the MG badge was only ever found on slightly tuned versions of the Montego, Maestro and Metro, as well as on the limited-production MG RV8.
 However, the MG F was a dedicated machine for the brand and became a huge domestic success.

 However, in spite of all these seemingly good things that were happening to the Rover Group, I’d like to place emphasis on the word ‘domestic’; as this is the only place Rover cars ever sold.

 Yep, in spite of all this investment by BMW, Rover Group was still only selling domestically and losing money hand over fist.
 The reputation of Rover was still sullied and the brand’s demographics in terms of its appeal to the masses was even less prospective.
 By the mid-1990’s, the Rover brand was a very old one, and with it came a noticeably geriatric feel.

-Young, high flying business executives would never be caught dead driving a Rover 800 or a 600, their eyes set firmly on high performance and extremely luxurious Mercedes-Benz, Audi and even BMW products.
+Young, high flying business executives would never be caught dead driving a Rover 800 or a 600, their sights set firmly on high performance and extremely luxurious products of Mercedes-Benz, Audi and even BMW.
 Any young person who willingly drove a Rover, or at least did it without a hint of irony or were forced to due to cost constraints, were considered pensioners.
 The only people who truly spent money on Rovers were the middle-aged to elderly demographic.
 Older businessmen at the peak or in the twilight of their careers went for the company’s executive saloons like the 600 and 800, while pensioners chose the likes of the easy-to-use and cheap to run Metro.